PubInv/euler-notebook/README.md

 ## Purpose

 Math Tablet seeks to make a useful math assistant for stylus-based tablets and other hand-written input means.
-Our goal is have a genius looking over our shoulder and magically helping as we do math the way we normally do, including drawing diagrams, performing calculations, and producing proofs.
+Our goal is have an expert assistant looking over our shoulder and helping as we do math the way we otherwise normally do, including drawing diagrams, performing calculations, and producing proofs.

 ## Governance